benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 # Analyzing Trials File in Matlab

-Once you've generated a trial file above, you can do some task analysys.
+Once you've generated a trial file above, you can do some analysis.
 Hopefully the trial structure and consistent data model of Pyramid trial files will make analysis easier and more fun!

 Here's an example of how to load a trial file in Matlab and create a behavior plot.